 Clarify slope of coal pit and drain piping.

 Slope shows slope of 1.7’ North to South but has drain piping running parallel with slope.
 Is this correct and how is water running N to S to get into drainage piping?

+Yes, 4” poly pipe which drains easterly (plan south) to daylight.
+4” HDPE underdrains under gabions connect to existing 4” poly pipe

 Is drain piping to daylight to have rat screen over exposed end to prevent rat infiltration?

+No, rat drains unnecessary

 Sheet SD101